viewi/docs/v2/01_installation/01_configuration.md

 Using `$config->production()` will set up `devMode` to `false`, `minifyJs`, and `appendVersionPath` to `true`.

 Additionally, you can set up `$config->combine()` to combine templates JSON file with JavaScript bundle file and avoid additional requests.

+You can build project with NPM:

+`npm run build`

+or using php:

+Go to your Viewi application:

+`php build.php`